 10 Tips to Succesfully Bathe Your Cat (Without Dying in the Process)

-While cats are typically self-cleaning, semi-regular bathing is still an integral part of maintaining a healthy, happy animal - despite how the bath itself will be viewed by animal and owner.
-Any cat owner knows how much their feline companion hates the water - despite a few random cats here and there who will willingly jump in the tub with their owners at a moment's notice.
-Cats and bathing seem to be mutually exclusive propositions - but there are several tips that can enhance the process and make a chore into a semi-enjoyable experience for both cat and owner - and lead to increased healthy, longevity and happiness for all.
+While cats are typically self-cleaning, semi-regular bathing is still an integral part of maintaining a healthy, happy animal—despite how the bath itself will be viewed by animal and owner.
+Any cat owner knows how much their feline companion hates the water—despite a few random cats here and there who will willingly jump in the tub with their owners at a moment's notice.
+Cats and bathing seem to be mutually exclusive propositions, but there are several tips that can enhance the process and make a chore into a semi-enjoyable experience for both cat and owner.
+This will lead to health, longevity, and happiness for all.

 During the Bath

 Unlike their human companions, cats do not find scalding hot water to be particularly relaxing.
 Instead, you'll want to use lukewarm water that is neither cold or hot.
 Find a happy medium that will serve the purpose of adequately cleaning the animal as well as avoiding pain or additional discomfort.